pds-technology/witsml/README.md

         return root.ToString();
     }
 ````
-- Extension methods – commonly used methods for WITSML classes
+- Extensions – methods commonly used for WITSML classes
 ````C#
     /// <summary>
     /// Converts the <see cref="Timestamp"/> to unix time microseconds.